 Making embodied carbon mainstream

-A guide for local governments to reduce embodied carbon in the built environment
+A guide from the Pacific Institute for Climate Solutions for local governments to reduce embodied carbon in the built environment.

 Construction drone view of Brock Commons Tallwood House cross-laminated timber (CLT) floor panel being lifted into place with crane to be set on parallel strand lumber (PSL) and glue-laminated timber (glulam) columns